kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ### Kyma Cli/Busola Support

-These fields should not be supported by Kyma Cli or Busola.
-The implementation will be complex on the client side, and it will have little value as this advanced feature is not likely to be used through these interfaces.
-Additionally, it will complicate the gradual rollout of the feature.
+These fields should not be supported by Kyma CLI or Busola.
+The implementation is complex, and this advanced feature is not likely to be used through these interfaces.
+Additionally, it complicates the gradual rollout of the feature.

 ## Implementation Breakdown